telerik/winforms-docs/controls/editors/textboxcontrol/caret-positioning-and-selection.md

 ---
 title: Caret positioning and selection
-page_title: Caret positioning and selection | RadTextBoxControl
+page_title: Caret positioning and selection - WinForms TextBoxControl
 description: Use the API of RadTextBoxControl to position the caret or select any part of the text.
 slug: winforms/editors/textboxcontrol/caret-positioning-and-selection
 tags: caret,positioning,and,selection